nathanfallet/shortt/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Web and Backend.

+* [/backend](./server/src/main/kotlin) is for the Ktor backend application.

-* [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
+* [/frontend/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
     - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.
     - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.